rui314/mold/README.md

 </details>

-<details><summary>GitHub Action</summary>
+<details><summary>GitHub Actions</summary>

-If you want to use mold in your GitHub-hosted CI to speed up continuous build, you can use <a href=https://github.com/rui314/setup-mold>setup-mold</a>
+You can use our <a href=https://github.com/rui314/setup-mold>setup-mold</a>
-GitHub Action.
-GitHub runs a CI on a two-core machine, but mold is still significantly faster than the default GNU linker there especially when a program being linked is large.
+GitHub Action to speed up GitHub-hosted continuous build.
+GitHub Actions runs on a two-core machine, but mold is still significantly faster than the default GNU linker there especially when a program being linked is large.

 </details>

 <details><summary>Verify that you are using mold</summary>